FACG5/Research/week-7/HTTP_VS_HTTPS.md

   ***These keys work together to establish an encrypted connection.*** The certificate also contains what is called the “subject,” which is the identity of the certificate/website owner.

- + To get a certificate, you must create a Certificate Signing Request (CSR) on your server.
-This process creates a private key and public key on your server.
-The CSR data file that you send to the SSL Certificate issuer (called a Certificate Authority or CA) contains the public key. ***The CA uses the CSR data file to create a data structure to match your private key without compromising the key itself.*** The CA never sees the private key.

 > + TLS*** *(Transport Layer Security)* - an updated, more secure version of SSL.